 Add ice.
 Shake very vigorously and strain into a smallish rocks glass.
 Garnish with a plentiful sprinkling of ground nutmeg on the top, which should sport an appetizing froth.
 Add a cinnamon stick if you like — it’s probably more for presentation than flavor but it looks nice — and prepare for the elixir of the soon-to-be overweight gods.

 Okay, so there’s a raw egg in this drink.
 The chances of salmonella poisoning from an egg are extremely low and you’re probably more likely to make contact with the nasty bacteria in a salad — and the salad doesn’t have any alcohol in it.
-However, as usual, people with compromised immune systems or other significant health issues, definitely including pregnancy, should probably stay away for a number of reasons.
+However, as usual, people with compromised immune systems or other significant health issues, definitely including pregnant women, should probably stay away for a number of reasons.
 Of course, if you can find them, springing for pasteurized eggs is also a possibility.

 And now a word about the choice of booze.
 Really, every kind I tried worked wonderfully.
 I will say that the bottle of Hennessy VS Cognac I’ve been sampling courtesy of their thoughtful PR folks was an especially refreshing version.
 The late Kim Il Sung might have been a murderous mad man even by dictatorial standards, but he knew his mid-priced brandy.